ajakaja/ajakaja.github.io/_posts/2024-12-18-derivatives.md

 \end{aligned}
 $$

-Which can be found on Wikipedia under the name [Triple Product Rule](https://en.wikipedia.org/wiki/Triple_product_rule).
+(which can be found on Wikipedia under the name [Triple Product Rule](https://en.wikipedia.org/wiki/Triple_product_rule)).

-The main reason to care about this, besides that it's useful for calculating things sometimes, is that it seems a bit perplexing that the minus sign is there.
+The main reason to care about this, besides that it's sometimes useful for calculating things, is that it seems a bit perplexing that the minus sign is there.
 Shouldn't these fractions "sorta" cancel?
 Yes, we all know that derivatives aren't really fractions, but they definitely act like fractions more often than they _don't_ act like fractions, and it's odd that in this case they're so very much not like fractions.
 We'd like to repair our intuition somehow.

 Although Baez's article does explain this identity in a few different ways, there's still something puzzling about it.
 It's always perturbing to me when there's some fact of basic calculus which is not an artifact of our formalism but nevertheless does not immediately correspond to intuition.
 So this time I thought I would try to get to the bottom of things.